Lucy Roberts

-Lucy Roberts (born 11 May 2001) is an English footballer who plays as a defender.
-She currently plays college soccer for South Florida Bulls.
+Lucy Roberts (born 11 May 2001) is an English professional footballer who plays as a defender for Damallsvenskan club Kristianstads DFF.

-She has previously played for Liverpool, Huddersfield Town on loan from Manchester United, and represented England at under-17 and under-19 level.
+She has previously played for Women's Super League clubs Liverpool and Huddersfield Town (on loan from Manchester United), college teams the South Florida Bulls and the Louisville Cardinals, and Danish Women's League club Odense BK Q. She has represented England at the under-17 and under-19 level.

 Club career

 Liverpool

 Roberts joined Liverpool from Stoke City when she was 12 years old and progressed through the club's Centre of Excellence and Development squads, making her professional debut in an FA Cup game against Watford on 4 February 2018.
 In doing so she became Liverpool's youngest full debutant of the FA WSL era at the age of 16 years 269 days.

 Manchester United

 On 1 July 2018, Roberts joined the newly formed Manchester United to compete in their inaugural season.
 She spent the season with the academy side, reaching the final of the FA WSL Academy Cup, and in the National League with Huddersfield Town, appearing six times and scoring two goals.
 She was released at the end of the season having not made a senior appearance for United.